dafyddhowells/randy/README.md

 | Arsenal | Arsenal v Aston Villa | 1997-10-26 | 0    | 0    | 1         | 0.5         | TRUE |
 | Arsenal | Arsenal v Aston Villa | 1999-05-16 | 1    | 0    | 1.25      | 0.5         | TRUE |

-## Running averages for xG for and against in recent games
+### Running averages for xG for and against in recent games

-Sourced from <https://fbref.com>, similar to calculating running average goal form provided by `r get_prem_form()`, we can calculate the same for a team, either home or away for their expected goals (xG) to provide additional variables for a team’s attacking and defending strength.
+Sourced from <https://fbref.com>, similar to calculating running average goal form provided by `get_prem_form()`, we can calculate the same for a team, either home or away for their expected goals (xG) to provide additional variables for a team’s attacking and defending strength.

 ``` r